KhalidAbdelaty/ka-love-heart/README.md

 ## ✨ **Contributing**

 If you have any ideas or improvements, feel free to open a pull request.
 Let’s make this project even more stunning together! 🌟

+## 📜 **License**

+This project is licensed under the MIT License.
+See the [LICENSE](https://github.com/KhalidAbdelaty/ka-love-heart/blob/main/LICENSE) file for more details.